waijule/webpack-oss-plugin/ISSUE_TEMPLATE.md

 the brackets) _before_ filing your issue:**

 - [ ] I have read and understood this plugin's README
-- [ ] If filing a bug report, I have included my version of node and s3-plugin-webpack
+- [ ] If filing a bug report, I have included my version of node and oss-plugin-webpack
 - [ ] If filing a bug report, I have included which OS (including specific OS version) I am using.
 - [ ] If filing a bug report, I have included a minimal test case that reproduces